-Looking to improve (or even begin) your manscaping routine?
-The fact of the matter is that grooming is an art—and there are right and wrong ways to approach hair trimming and removal, depending on the body part in question.
-What is safe for one area might be harmful when used on another.
-What's the best way to approach men's grooming by body area?
-Read on for a complete guide of how to manscape properly.
+When it comes to manscaping (or anything, really), many men are minimalists, meaning they prefer whatever is fastest and easiest.
+But, there is an art to manscaping.
+There are right and wrong ways to approach hair trimming and removal, depending on the body part in question.
+What is safe for one body area might be harmful when used on another.
+Want to learn more about the best way to approach grooming by body area?
+Check out this complete guide on how to manscape properly.

 Most experts agree that you should never shave your chest hair.
 Not only will you have to shave it almost every day to maintain the smoothness, but you can easily get ingrown hairs and razor bumps.
-Similarly, waxing is often too painful and results in an acne breakout, so you should steer clear of that as well.
+Similarly, waxing is often too painful and can result in breakouts, so you should also steer clear of that.

-If you’re content with your chest hair and want to keep it short but flexible, then you should manage its length by using a full-body groomer, which is different from a beard groomer.
+If you’re content with your chest hair and want to keep it short but flexible, you should manage its length using a full-body groomer, which is different from a beard groomer.
 Unlike beard groomers, body groomers have specific attachments that make it easier to reach places that are difficult to see without a mirror.
-Looking for a top of the line body groomer?
+Looking for a top-of-the-line body groomer?
 Check out this one.

-If you want to get rid of shoulder hair completely, avoid shaving at all costs.
-Instead, use a body trimmer.
+If you want to completely get rid of shoulder hair, avoid shaving at all costs.
+Instead, use a body groomer.
 This is because your shoulders are susceptible to breakouts.
-Use the trimmer on the lowest setting possible and go against the grain with it.
+Use the groomer on the lowest setting possible and go against the grain.

 With the front of your neck, you should shave or trim it whenever you clean up your facial hair.
 You can use an electric razor on this area just like you would your face.

-It’s best to use a body groomer to trim a hairy back since it breaks out easily.
-You can either ask a friend or partner to help you, or you might be able to do it on your own.
+It’s best to use a body groomer to trim a hairy back since it can break out easily.
+You can ask either a friend or partner to help you, or you might be able to do it on your own.

-If you want absolutely no back hair, you can either get the area waxed or use a hair removal cream.
+If you want absolutely no back hair, you can get the area waxed or use a hair removal cream.
 But both of these options only provide temporary results.
-If you’re looking for long-lasting results, you should consider laser hair removal, which results in a permanent reduction of unwanted hair after a series of treatments.
+If you’re looking for long-lasting results, you should consider laser hair removal, which permanently reduces unwanted hair after a series of treatments.

 Legs and arms

 Whatever you do, don’t shave your genital region.
 It’s far too sensitive.
-Either use a body trimmer or a hair removal cream to remove unwanted hair.
-If you want to trim or shave ball hair, don't use a razor or hair removal cream.
-Instead, use a more detailed head on your body trimmer.
-The trimmer should never touch the skin.
+Either use a body groomer or a hair removal cream to remove unwanted hair.
+Don’t use a razor or hair removal cream if you want to trim or shave ball hair.
+Instead, use a more detailed attachment on your body groomer.
+Remember that the groomer should never touch the skin.

-What if you want to get rid of body hair permanently?
+What if you want to get rid of body hair for good?

-It is super hard to shave your own back or butt, especially if you don’t have a partner who can help you.
-But, if you want to get rid of unwanted body hair permanently, only laser hair removal offers permanent hair reduction, meaning you’ll save the time, money and discomfort that come with razors and waxing.
+It is hard to shave your own back or butt, especially if you don’t have a partner who can help you.
+But, if you want to get rid of unwanted body hair for good, only laser hair removal offers permanent hair reduction, meaning you’ll save all the time, money, and discomfort that come with razors, creams, and waxing.
 Best of all, laser hair removal can be used almost anywhere on the body.
-Ditch the body trimmers and learn more about laser hair removal options by visiting LaserAway, the nation’s leading laser hair removal experts, here.
+Ditch the body groomers and learn more about laser hair removal options by checking out LaserAway, the nation’s leading laser hair removal experts.